Ships husbandry

 Ships husbandry or ship husbandry is all aspects of maintenance, cleaning, and general upkeep of the hull, rigging, and equipment of a ship.
 It may also be used to refer to aspects of maintenance which are not specifically covered by the technical departments.
 The term is used in both naval and merchant shipping, but naval vessel husbandry may also be used for specific reference to naval vessels.

-Etymology

 Ships husbandry diving

 Underwater ships husbandry can be financially advantageous when it eliminates the need for dry-dock repairs or extends the interval between dry-dockings, and reduces the time a ship is required to stay in dry-dock.

 Underwater ship husbandry includes the following operations, usually done by commercial divers, though some can be done by ROVs or robotic machinery: